 - Schastlivogo Rozhdestva!
 Impress your friends, learn this Russian phrase to say, "Merry Christmas!"

 - Krismasi Njema.
 While there are a variety of languages spoken in Africa, this is how to say "Merry Christmas" in Swahili, which is spoken in Kenya, Uganda, Tanzania, Mozambique, and the Democratic Republic of the Congo.

 Lastly, native Hawaiians have their own language.
 We celebrate our 50th state by sharing:

 - Mele Kalikimaka.
 It means, "Merry Christmas."

-Expand Your Vocabulary With 1-to-1 Language Lessons!
+Expand Your Vocabulary With One-to-One Language Lessons!

 Learning a second language is not only fun, but bilingual individuals are in great demand now and will be into the future.
 Whether your child needs help with schoolwork, or you want him, or her, to develop language skills beyond what is taught in high school, check out the variety of online language classes offered through Language Bird.
-Don’t wait!
-For further information, download our free guide below!
+Don't wait!